cvxgrp/scs/docs/src/api/python.rst

 where :code:`warm_start` indicates whether the solve will reuse the previous solution as a warm-start (if this is the first solve it initializes at zero).
 A good warm-start can reduce the overall number of iterations required to solve a problem.
-This is useful, for example, when solving several similar problems sequentially.
-Numpy arrays :code:`x,y,s` are (optional) warm-start overrides if you wish to set these manually rather than use the last solve.
+1d Numpy arrays :code:`x,y,s` are (optional) warm-start overrides if you wish to set these manually rather than use solution to the last problem as the warm-start.

 At termination :code:`sol` is a dict with fields :code:`x, y, s, info` where :code:`x, y, s` contains the primal-dual :ref:`solution <optimality>` or the :ref:`certificate of infeasibility <infeasibility>`, and :code:`info` is a dict containing the solve :ref:`info`.

-To re-use the workspace and solve a similar problem with new `b` and / or `c` data, we can update the solver using:
+To re-use the workspace and solve a similar problem with new :code:`b` and / or :code:`c` data, we can update the solver using:

 .. code:: python